sahushoumik23/Automated-Web-Server-using-CI-CD-Pipeline/Readme.md

     ![](Task2/docker_run.png)

   Here i used the -p to allocate a particular BaseOS port to 8080 port(jenkins running port)

+  *NOTE*:
+  In case if the Jenkins shows some other errors if not mentioned here....Then again run a new container with the same image and add "--previleged" as an option...

    After running this will be the output:
 ![](Task2/run_output.png)